lewagon/data-setup/WINDOWS.md

 ![vscode_emmet](images/vscode_emmet.jpg)

 :warning: You should add a comma if there is none after the **`]`** like line 26 in the image above ☝️
 :warning: Don't forget to save those changes!

 ### Final Check

-To make sure everything works fine, close VS Code, then open your Ubuntu terminal:
+To make sure everything works fine, close VS Code, then open your Ubuntu Terminal:

 - Press `Windows` + `R`
 - Type  `ubuntu`
 - Press `Enter`

 In Ubuntu, let's try to launch VS Code: